sympower/dt-data-load-tool/docs/website/docs/general-usage/schema-evolution.md

 ### What did the schema inference engine do?

-As you can see above, the dlt's inference engine generates the structure of the data based on the source and provided hints.
+As you can see above, the data_load_tool's inference engine generates the structure of the data based on the source and provided hints.
 It normalizes the data, creates tables and columns, and infers data types.

 For more information, you can refer to the [Schema](./schema) and [Adjust a Schema](../walkthroughs/adjust-a-schema) sections in the documentation.

 ## Evolving the schema

-For a typical data source, the schema tends to change over time, and dlt handles this changing schema seamlessly.
+For a typical data source, the schema tends to change over time, and data_load_tool handles this changing schema seamlessly.

 Let’s add the following 4 cases: